OpenPonk/openponk/repository/DynaCASE-Umlite.package/DCUmliteClass.class/README.md

-A DCUmliteClass represents class element.
+A DCUmliteClass represents class.
+It also handles the removal of all associations that are connected to the instance.

 Instance Variables
 	attributesHolder:		<Object>